arangodb-helper/arangodb/README.md

 ## Future plans

 - Allow starter with agent to be removed from cluster
-- Enable cluster to be updated in a controlled manor.
+- Enable cluster to be updated in a controlled manner.

 ## Technical explanation as to what happens